Kartaverse/Reactor-Anywhere/README.md

 We continuously put our best efforts and ideas into action with the Reactor project today, tomorrow, [the day-after-tomorrow](https://www.youtube.com/watch?v=HUBDFoMNXzA), and beyond, by delivering the "extended" Fusion community-made content to the web in new ways.
 This requires us to keep moving forward, adopt new Reactor application designs, and roll out ever-improving download mechanisms.

 Additionally, over the last year and a bit, Reactor's core repository management functionality expanded to work with the latest Resolve/Fusion release.
-We added the capacity to serve broader creative software spaces like Assimilate Scratch and LiveFX, OpenFX, JangaFX, SideFX Houdini, and LightWave.
+We added the capacity to serve broader creative software spaces like [Assimilate Scratch and LiveFX](https://gitlab.com/WeSuckLess/Reactor-for-Assimilate), [OpenFX](https://gitlab.com/WeSuckLess/Reactor-for-OpenFX), [JangaFX](https://gitlab.com/WeSuckLess/Reactor-for-JangaFX), [SideFX Houdini](https://gitlab.com/WeSuckLess/Reactor-for-Houdini), [LightWave](https://gitlab.com/WeSuckLess/Reactor-for-LightWave), and even for VFX/XR/Media production [Pipelines](https://gitlab.com/WeSuckLess/Reactor-for-Pipelines), too.

 [![Watch the video](https://img.youtube.com/vi/mklCsf8yOUk/maxresdefault.jpg)](https://www.youtube.com/playlist?list=PLVDcRvd92hcgtYFgiiJtWUWEKJH0Op8W9)
 (Click to play the Youtube Video)